CCBDA-UPC/Assignments-2025/Lab07.md

     f.write(dockerrun_content)
 ```

-**Q7-14 What does the above script do and how can you use it?**
+> :question: **Question 7.14 What does the above script do and how can you use it?

 <a id="Task72"/>

-## Task 7.2: Observability using AWS CloudWatch, Elastic and Kibana
+## Task 7.2**: Observability using AWS CloudWatch, Elastic and Kibana

 **Observability** is a vital component of modern software systems, enabling developers and operations teams to monitor
 performance, diagnose issues, and ensure that applications function as expected.
 In this section, we’ll explore how to